percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-1253](https://perconadev.atlassian.net/browse/EVEREST-1253): The **Delete** option in the backup menu is properly now disabled if the backup is in the **Deleting** status.

-- [EVEREST-1273](https://perconadev.atlassian.net/browse/EVEREST-1273) Backend sends an empty response if the backup storage URL is edited to an HTTP address.
+- [EVEREST-1273](https://perconadev.atlassian.net/browse/EVEREST-1273): We have fixed an issue to display an error message when the user edits the backup storage URL to an invalid one.

 - [EVEREST-1279](https://perconadev.atlassian.net/browse/EVEREST-1279): The CPU value displayed on the **Resources page** and the **Database Summary** panel is now consistent.